zzzprojects/learn-orm/tutorials/ef-core-providers/devart-postgresql.md

 ---
-PermaID: 1000018
+PermaID: 1000020
-Name: Devart MySQL
+Name: Devart PostgreSQL
 ---

-# Devart MySQL Provider
+# Devart PostgreSQL Provider

-The dotConnect for MySQL is an enhanced ORM-enabled data provider for MySQL that builds on the ADO.NET technology to present a complete solution for developing MySQL-based database applications.
+The dotConnect for PostgreSQL is a high-performance ORM enabled data provider for PostgreSQL that builds on ADO.NET technology to present a complete solution for developing PostgreSQL-based database applications.

  - It introduces new approaches for designing application architecture, boosts productivity, and leverages database applications.
- - It offers both high-performance connectivity to the MySQL database and many innovative development tools and technologies.
+ - It offers both high-performance connectivity to the PostgreSQL database and many innovative development tools and technologies.

 ## Install Entity Framework Core